Borrus-sudo/tinypages/README.md

 - ⚙️  Unit Testing with Vitest and Enzyme
 - 🔨  Smart link prefetching support!
 - 📦  Components auto imported in markdown
 - 🗜  Use Liquidjs templating in markdown for preactjs components
-- 🦾 All batteries included: flexible build process, image optimization support, live debugging, component error boundaries during dev
+- 🦾  All batteries included: flexible build process, image optimization support, live debugging and designing, grammar checking, component error boundaries during dev

 ## Note
 The framework is heavy WIP with most of the features still being implemented, lookout for a beta version in the near future